Kunalmalviya06/Unemployment-Trend-Analysis/README.md

 ## Conclusion

 This analysis of global unemployment from 1991 to 2022 has shed light on long-term trends and the effects of major economic crises like the 2008 financial crisis and the COVID-19 pandemic.
 While global unemployment rates have fluctuated, certain countries have shown resilience and recovery, while others continue to struggle.
-By analyzing regional trends and uncovering anomalies, this project provides valuable insights into how unemployment can be addressed through targeted policies, economic reform, and support systems aimed at job creation and stability.
+By analyzing regional trends and uncovering anomalies, this project provides valuable insights into how unemployment can be addressed through targeted policies, economic reform, and support systems aimed at job